Modeling and forecasting subnational age distribution of death counts: Appendix B: Interval forecast accuracy when

 \section{Appendix B: Interval forecast accuracy when $K=6$}

-In Table~\ref{tab:appendix_2}, averaged across 47 prefectures, we compare the interval forecast accuracy among the functional time-series models.
+{B\arabic{table}} In Table~\ref{tab:appendix_2_K6}, averaged across 47 prefectures, we compare the interval forecast accuracy among the functional time-series models.
 From the summary statistics of the CPD and interval scores at the level of significance $\alpha=0.2$, the MFTS offers the smallest CPD value for the female data, while the MLFTS offers the smallest CPD values for the male data.
-In terms of the interval scores, the MFTS provides the smallest interval scores for the female data, while the MFTS and MLFTS present about the same and equally smallest interval scores for the male data.
+In terms of interval scores, the MFTS yields the smallest for the female data, while FANOVA yields the smallest for the male data.